bakkesmodorg/AutoReplayUploader/README.md

 ## Settings available in BakesMod Settings Console

-Enable automatic replay uploading to calculated.gg Enable automatic replay uploading to ballchasing.com
+Upload to Calculated - Enable automatic replay uploading to calculated.gg Upload to Balchasing - Enable automatic replay uploading to ballchasing.com

-Replay visibility on ballchasing.com possible values include:
+Replay visibility - Sets the replay visiblity on ballchasing.com when it uploads a replay.
+Possible values include:
 * public
 * private
 * unlisted

-Ballchasing auth key is an authentication key required by ballchasing.com to autoupload replays.
+Ballchasing auth key - an authentication key required by ballchasing.com to autoupload replays.
 Get one at https://ballchasing.com/upload

 Replay Name Template - A templatized string to name your replays.
 Possible token's that will be replaced are:
 * {PLAYER} - Name of current player